emankced/ac_verifier_dc/README.md

-# Appendix C Verifier
+# DC Verifier for AC Programs
-This is not the final name.
+DC is a program verifier for the AC programming language, that is designed to keep it simple.
+The verification is based on symbolic execution, while the assertion language supports separation logic.

 ## Building and Running
 Dependencies can be installed by running: